ali-izhar/anomaly_detection/tests/README.md

 - BA networks: Hub nodes can reach others quickly
 - ER networks: Speed depends on how dense the connections are
 - NW networks: Shortcuts help information spread fast

+---

+# Understanding SHAP Values in Change Point Detection

+SHAP (SHapley Additive exPlanations) values help us understand how each network measure (like degree centrality or betweenness) contributes to detecting changes in the graph structure.
+They explain which aspects of the network changed and by how much.

+## SHAP Values Over Time

+- Shows how each centrality measure's contribution changes throughout the graph evolution
+- Spikes in SHAP values align with network structure changes

+## Feature Importance Heatmap

+- Red = Positive contribution (supports detecting change)
+- Blue = Negative contribution (against detecting change)
+- Intensity shows magnitude of contribution

+When a graph undergoes structural changes:

+1. **Degree Centrality SHAP Values**
+   - Positive spikes: Significant changes in how nodes connect
+   - Negative values: Connection patterns remain stable
+   - Large magnitude: Major redistribution of connections

+2. **Betweenness Centrality SHAP Values**
+   - Positive spikes: Changes in shortest paths and bridge nodes
+   - Negative values: Path structures remain similar
+   - Large magnitude: Major changes in information flow patterns

+3. **Eigenvector Centrality SHAP Values**
+   - Positive spikes: Changes in influence patterns
+   - Negative values: Influence structures remain stable
+   - Large magnitude: Major shifts in node importance

+4. **Closeness Centrality SHAP Values**
+   - Positive spikes: Changes in overall network distance patterns
+   - Negative values: Distance relationships remain similar
+   - Large magnitude: Major changes in network reachability

+## SHAP Value Patterns at Change Points

+At change points, SHAP values often show a characteristic "dip-then-spike" pattern:

+### Initial Dip (Negative Values)
+- Occurs immediately at the change point
+- Indicates the old network patterns becoming temporarily unreliable
+- Represents a transition phase where previous patterns are broken but new ones haven't formed

+### Following Spike (Positive Values)
+- Follows shortly after the initial dip
+- Shows the centrality measures strongly detecting the new network structure
+- Represents the moment when the structural change is fully captured

+This pattern is particularly visible in BA graphs where:
+1. Adding new hub nodes first disrupts existing centrality patterns (negative SHAP)
+2. Then the new hub structure becomes clear (positive SHAP)

+## Practical Example

+If at a change point you observe:
+- High positive SHAP value for degree centrality
+- Negative SHAP value for betweenness centrality

+This could indicate that while nodes gained/lost connections (degree changed), the overall path structure (betweenness) remained relatively stable.
+This might happen when new connections form but maintain similar routing patterns.

+## SHAP Value Additivity

+The sum of SHAP values equals the difference between the model's prediction and the average prediction.

+$$ \sum_{i=1}^{n} \phi_i = \mathbb{E}[\hat{y}] - \hat{y} $$

+This property ensures that SHAP values provide a complete explanation of how each feature contributes to detecting changes in the graph structure.